Before you read this

 Your doctors and nurses might talk to you about advance care plans.
 They can explain to you what kind of treatment you might need in the future, and what decisions might need to be made.

-The discussion can also involve people who are important to you if you want, such as your carer, friends and family.
+The conversation can also involve people who are important to you if you want, such as your carer, friends and family.
 The advance care plan can include instructions on what you’d like the people caring for you to do if you become too unwell to make decisions for yourself.
 It can then be kept in your medical records, and if you move to stay somewhere else the plan can move with you.
+An advance care plan is really about having an honest conversation with your team and those close to you about what you want now, and in the future.

 It can help to have a copy of your advance care plan somewhere obvious in your home, like attached to your fridge.
 This means that it’s easy to find for anyone who might need it, like a paramedic coming to your house, for example.